Texas vs Miami (FL) Players to Watch - Elite Eight

 Texas Players to Watch

-Jabari Rice is putting up 12.9 points, 2.1 assists and 3.6 rebounds per contest.

-Timmy Allen leads the Longhorns at 5.6 rebounds per contest, while also averaging 3.5 assists and 10.3 points.
+Timmy Allen paces the Longhorns at 5.6 rebounds per contest, while also putting up 3.5 assists and 10.3 points.

-Dylan Disu is averaging 8.8 points, 1 assists and 4.4 rebounds per game.
+Hunter is averaging 10.4 points, 2.5 assists and 3 rebounds per contest.

 Miami (FL) Players to Watch

-The Hurricanes receive 15.1 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.
+The Hurricanes get 15.1 points, 6.2 rebounds and 2.7 assists per game from Jordan Miller.

-Pack gives the Hurricanes 13.8 points, 2.8 rebounds and 2.4 assists per contest.
-He also averages 1 steal and 0.2 blocked shots.
+Pack gets the Hurricanes 13.8 points, 2.8 rebounds and 2.4 assists per game.
+He also posts 1 steal and 0.2 blocked shots.

-Wooga Poplar gets the Hurricanes 8.5 points, 3.2 rebounds and 1.4 assists per contest.
-He also averages 1.1 steals and 0.2 blocked shots.

 Texas Top Performers (Last 10 Games)